ImperialBreakCode/project-polyqube/README.md

 This README is still under construction 🚧🚧🚧

-## Install backend on Docker (production)
+## Install Backend on Docker (production)

 1. Go to `src/Backend`

-2. Run the following command to create env file from the example (you only need to add ethereal email smtp creds)
+2. Create your .env file from the provided example.
+The only values you need to supply are the Ethereal Email SMTP credentials:

     ```bash
     cp env.example.txt .env